-I live in Gmail – I have to if I want to keep up with contacts, check the latest Chrome OS commits, follow up on bug reports, and read the handy tips you folks send in daily!
+I live in Gmail – I have to if I want to keep up with contacts, check the latest Chrome OS commits, monitor bug reports, and read the handy tips you folks send in daily!

 Enable Gmail Desktop Notifications

 The best part about this tip is that you do not need to install any sort of fancy-pants desktop app, panel applet or browser add-on to get notified of new mail.
 Gmail has a built in option for it, all you have to do it turn it on!